heremaps/here-data-sdk-cpp/docs/OverallArchitecture.md

-# Overall Architecture of HERE Data SDK for C++
+# Overall architecture of HERE Data SDK for C++

 ## Outline

-This document describes the overall architecture of the HERE Data SDK for C++ (here also referred to as SDK).
+This document describes the overall architecture of HERE Data SDK for C++ (here also referred to as SDK).
 For an overview of the scope and the features of the SDK, see [README.md](../README.md#why-use).

-## Component Overview
+## Component overview

-The HERE Data SDK for C++ consists of three main independent modules:
+HERE Data SDK for C++ consists of three main independent modules:

 * **olp-cpp-sdk-authentication**
 * **olp-cpp-sdk-dataservice-read**